IgorGoryany/IgorGoryany/README.md

 Frontend Developer from Moscow 🚋

-- 🏢 &nbsp;I'm work in SberDevices
+- 🏢 &nbsp;I'm looking for job
 - ✈️ &nbsp;Let's talk more in **[Telegram](https://t.me/Mjburbon)**

 <br>